Prince Harry And Meghan Markle More Serious Than Ever After Romantic Norwegian Vacation

 Prince Harry and Meghan Markle are believed to be more serious than ever after returning from their Arctic Circle vacation in Norway.
-After celebrating the New Year together in London, the happy couple embarked on their first ever vacation together and visited Tromso on the Norwegian fjords.
+After celebrating the new year together in London, the happy couple embarked on their first ever vacation together and visited Tromso on the Norwegian fjords.

 Harry and Meghan are thought to have stayed in a private cabin in Northern Norway for their week-long trip and spent time by a lake, whale-watching and viewing the Northern Lights.
 It was Prince Harry’s friend, Inge Solheim, that helped him to arrange the trip to the Arctic Circle.